ThreeDotsLabs/watermill/README.md

 ## Support

-If you didn't found answer to your question in [the documentation](https://watermill.io/), feel free to ask!
+If you didn't find the answer to your question in [the documentation](https://watermill.io/), feel free to ask us directly!

-Please join us on the `#watermill` channel on the [Gophers slack](https://gophers.slack.com/): You can get invite [here](https://gophersinvite.herokuapp.com/).
+Please join us on the `#watermill` channel on the [Gophers slack](https://gophers.slack.com/): You can get an invite [here](https://gophersinvite.herokuapp.com/).

 ## Why the name?